-- Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), biochemistry (minimum three semester credits or four quarter credits) nutrition (one course) and medical terminology (one course) are required. - Applicants who meet the entry requirements, but do not hold a degree in a health care field, must have completed courses in medical terminology (minimum two semester credits or three quarter credits) and basic nutrition (minimum three semester credits or four quarter credits).

-- An in-person or telephone interview with the MS-HNFM director, associate director or a program instructor. - Pass a comprehensive criminal history background check (requirement at admission).
+- Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), biochemistry (minimum three semester credits or four quarter credits) nutrition (one course) and medical terminology (one course) are required.
+The biochemistry prerequisite is required to have been successfully completed within eight years of the start of the program. - Applicants with significant professional experience in a relevant medical field may petition for a waiver of the Medical Terminology prerequisite requirement. - An interview with the MS-HNFM director, associate director or a program instructor.